davidlamt/davidltran.com/src/posts/migrating-to-gatsby-and-netlify/index.md

 Overall, I had a fantastic time recreating my site with these new, great technologies.
 I now have a better understanding of these tools and I hope to continue using them in future projects!

 There is one feature I miss from Hugo and WordPress: scheduling posts.
 I have not been able to find a way to schedule posts to publish in the future with Gatsby and / or Netlify.
 If you have any ideas, please reach out!

+Again, I would like to credit [Sean Washington](https://seanwash.com/) for my site's design.
+Check him out for great design and development ideas and thoughts!

 What are your thoughts on Gatsby and Netlify?
 In your opinion, what are some downsides of static site generators that I have failed to mention?